systbs/iq-net/README.md

 ### Key Insights:

--   [cite_start]**Zarvan** is the definitive top performer with a **Final IQ Score of 93.05**[cite: 55]. [cite_start]It showcases a uniquely balanced and powerful profile, achieving perfect scores in multiple domains and now demonstrating elite **spatiotemporal reasoning** with the highest score in Trajectory Prediction[cite: 54].
+-   **Zarvan** is the definitive top performer with a **Final IQ Score of 93.05**.
+It showcases a uniquely balanced and powerful profile, achieving perfect scores in multiple domains and now demonstrating elite **spatiotemporal reasoning** with the highest score in Trajectory Prediction.
 This solidifies its status as a premier all-rounder architecture.
--   [cite_start]**Transformer** proves to be a powerful and robust generalist, securing the second-highest IQ score[cite: 55]. [cite_start]It excels in Robustness and Interpretability [cite: 36, 38] [cite_start]and shows strong performance in video processing[cite: 54], making it a reliable choice for a wide range of tasks.
+-   **Transformer** proves to be a powerful and robust generalist, securing the second-highest IQ score.
+It excels in Robustness and Interpretability and shows strong performance in video processing, making it a reliable choice for a wide range of tasks.
--   **GRU and LSTM** reaffirm their strength as stateful processing specialists. [cite_start]Their high Reasoning scores [cite: 33] [cite_start]are now complemented by very strong Trajectory Prediction scores[cite: 54], validating that their recurrent nature is highly effective for temporal tasks when paired with a proper perception module.
+-   **GRU and LSTM** reaffirm their strength as stateful processing specialists.
+Their high Reasoning scores are now complemented by very strong Trajectory Prediction scores, validating that their recurrent nature is highly effective for temporal tasks when paired with a proper perception module.
--   [cite_start]**CNN_1D** is the most parameter-efficient model but shows clear limitations in reasoning and interpretability[cite: 29, 33, 38]. [cite_start]However, its respectable score on the new, more complex video probe [cite: 54] indicates that even simple architectures can perform well with a well-designed evaluation framework.
+-   **CNN_1D** is the most parameter-efficient model but shows clear limitations in reasoning and interpretability.
+However, its respectable score on the new, more complex video probe indicates that even simple architectures can perform well with a well-designed evaluation framework.
 ### Individual & Combined Model Profiles